 Bus from Ohrid to Skopje

 The bus journey from Ohrid to Skopje goes through lush valleys and picturesque villages.
-You don't get much time to admire the views though, as the Macedonian bus driver constantly had his foot on the accelerator while blasting off thumping beats and folk melodies of Balkan turbofolk.
-"This is different to Norway, a bus tailgating cars.
+You don't get much time to admire the views though, as the Macedonian bus drivers constantly have their foot on the accelerator while blasting off thumping beats and folk melodies of Balkan turbofolk.
+"This is different to Norway, a bus constantly tailgating and overtaking cars.
 He's very effective I must admit" quipped the Norwegian couple next to me.